Beakerboy/MS-OVBA-Compression/README.md

 comp.decompress(compressed)

 ```
-The cobjects can be initialized to indicate the endianness if the default little-endian is not desired.
+The objects can be initialized to indicate the endianness if the default little-endian is not desired.
 However, having never seen real world big-endian packed data
 means this feature is untested.
 ```python
 # unsure if it should return: